alessandrorepola/floss/docs/DOCUMENTATION_GUIDE.md

-# PyFault Documentation Summary
+# floss Documentation Summary

-This document provides an overview of the complete PyFault documentation suite and guides you to the appropriate resources for your needs.
+This document provides an overview of the complete floss documentation suite and guides you to the appropriate resources for your needs.

 ## Documentation Structure

-The PyFault project includes comprehensive documentation across multiple files:
+The floss project includes comprehensive documentation across multiple files:

 ### Core Documentation